 Get your walking shoes on and discover the many benefits of walking.

-Health experts often recommend walking as safe, gentle exercise that burns calories and strengthens the heart, blood vessels, lungs, muscles and bones.
+Health experts often recommend walking as a safe, gentle exercise that burns calories and strengthens the heart, blood vessels, lungs, muscles and bones.
+Of course, some of the benefits of walking include the obvious reasons: increased heart rate, lowers blood sugar or eases joint pain.
+But walking frequently can boost your mental health and mood.
 If that’s not enough to motivate you to lace up your walking shoes, here are 10 less obvious benefits of walking:

 1. Investing in friendship.